This is a yummy snack, breakfast, or coffee (and hot chocolate!) treat! We ALWAYS make it at Christmas time but it is great any time of the year!

 Once I have them all in the pan, I sprinkle a few tablespoons of leftover sugar mixture over them.

-Melt margarine in microwave and pour over dough balls in pan.
+Melt butter in microwave and pour over dough balls in pan.

 This is the part where Katy looked curiously at the pan and said

 “Mama, when it gets done cooking, is it going to grow tails?”

 Bake at 350 for about thirty minutes, or until done.

 Let sit in pan for about five minutes and then carefully turn it out.
 Despite all of this, I still ended up breaking mine a bit! lol OH well!
 Pull of bits of the bread and enjoy!